-EDBA702 Research Methodologies for Business and Management - SEMINAR 2
+EDBA702 Seminar 2: Research Methodologies for Business and Management

-Delivery: This course is about the major research methodologies that doctoral students in business and management are likely to use to successfully complete their dissertation.
-The course will therefore lay out the foundations of the following research methodologies: the logico-deductive approach, case study research and grounded theory.
-The key assumptions, research philosophy and commonly used data-collections techniques will be identified for each research methodologies.
-We will also emphasize on the link between the choice of a particular research methodology and the research topic.
+Course length: 21 hours - This seminar is about the major research methodologies that doctoral students in business and management are likely to use to successfully complete their dissertation, e.g., the logico-deductive approach, case study research and grounded theory.
+A link between the choice of a particular research methodology and the research topic will be emphasized.
+Prerequisite(s): EDBA 701 & Dissertation Proposal approved